 Alnmouth Rowing is a community venture, with a boat built by members of the community, and housed in a historic old LifeBoatHouse on the beach, right beside the seaside.

 In the 2015 season we launched our first skiff ‘Pride of Aln’, and we gained a new home on the beach.
 Over 500 people took part in more than 100 launches before the season ended.
-In the winter,of 2015 we refurbished the skiff and the boathouse, and we started 2016 with a skiff meeting on the beach, barbecue lunch, and a great day.
-Since March we have already passed last years total for launches , and with more interesting rowing to come.
+Since then we have attracted more members and widened the number and scope of rowing events available.

 No previous experience of rowing needed – just come along to try it.
 We provide briefings on what you need to know.